Mobile phone use in schools: United States

 In the past, some United States schools installed mobile phone jammers to prevent cell phones from working on campuses.
-However, the sale and use of jammers is illegal in the US under the Federal Communications Act of 1934, because jammers cut off 9-1-1 calls and can disrupt air navigation if they are used near airports.
+However, the sale and use of jammers is illegal in the US under the Federal Communications Act of 1934, because jammers cut off 9-1-1 calls and disrupt air navigation if they are used near airports.
 In 2012, the Federal Communications Commission (FCC) became stricter in enforcing the ban on jammers.
 Mt.
 Spokane High School in Washington state once installed a jammer to prevent students from calling and text-messaging but removed the device after it decided that it was "probably not legal" under federal law.
 In 2015, a Florida science teacher received a five-day unpaid suspension for installing a jammer in his classroom.

 In 2005, the New York City Department of Education imposed a citywide ban on mobile phones in public schools.
 However, according to The New York Times, the ban was "inconsistently enforced, with some schools allowing students to carry phones as long as staff members [did] not hear or see them, and other schools—particularly those with metal detectors at the doors—maintaining a strict ban."
 The ban was unpopular among parents as well because it impeded communication between them and their children.
 In March 2015, the citywide ban was lifted, with Mayor Bill de Blasio fulfilling a campaign promise.
 Under the new policy, school principals in consultation with teachers and parents may set rules on use and storage of mobile phones during instructional time and lunch breaks.
 While the default rule is that phones must remain hidden, principals may also elect to "require students to store phones in backpacks or other designated places, allow the use of phones during lunch, or allow phones to be used for instructional purposes."
 De Blasio said that the policy shift would allow parents to stay in better touch with their children, especially in case of an emergency.
 The New York City Schools Chancellor, Carmen Fariña, supported this policy by noting that the change means that students in schools with metal detectors would no longer have to pay outside vendors to store phones for them during the school day.